Securiti launches Gencore AI, a holistic solution to build Safe Enterprise AI with proprietary data - easily

 The data subjects or the person whose data is being collected has certain rights under the PDPA.
 The most prominent rights can be categorized under the following:

-As per this right, anyone whose data has been collected has the right to request to review their personal data and have it updated.
-The onus is on the data handlers to respond to such a request as soon as possible while also making it easier for data subjects on how they can request access to their personal data.
+As per this right, anyone whose data has been collected has the right to request to review and update their personal data.
+The onus is on the data handlers to respond to such a request as soon as possible while also making it easier for data subjects to request access to their personal data.

-Under 55 of the PDPA, the enforcement powers of the data regulation rest with the Malaysian Ministry of Justice.
+Under 55 of the PDPA, the Malaysian Ministry of Justice has the enforcement powers of the data regulation.
 However, the Ministry has since established the Commissioner of the Department of Personal Data Protection (regulatory authority) to oversee the enforcement of PDPA across organizations collecting data on Malaysian residents.

-Furthermore, under Section 16 of the PDPA, certain institutes such as licensed banks, insurers, private health care institutions, licensed tour operators, direct sales businesses, private higher education institutions, and certain utilities and transportation service providers are required to register their activities with PDPA.
+Furthermore, under Section 16 of the PDPA, certain institutes, such as licensed banks, insurers, private health care institutions, licensed tour operators, direct sales businesses, private higher education institutions, and certain utilities and transportation service providers, are required to register their activities with the PDPA.
 In case of any violations, offenders can face fines of up to RM500,000 and imprisonment of up to 3 years.

 • Obtain express consent from the users before processing any data from them.